4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 apply the decay on consecutive weeks.
 The base registration rate is multiplied by 1 + current interest.
 (Also note that I'm jumping from model 3 to 5 here, it took a while to figure out how to implement this and model 4 was very wrong)

-You can consider the interest not only as a factor how much they increase registration relatively to the expected registrations, but also as an absolute increase in registrations.
+You can consider the interest not as a factor, but as an number of additional registrations upon release.
 To include this in the model, this is added using the ```pm.Deterministic()``` function.
 This allows you to include additional calculations in the model, without their own priors, to examine at the end.

 {:.large-code}
 ```python